GeoSensorWebLab/asw-workbench/README.markdown

 Bower is for packages that are sent to the client; Node packages are used for the server only.
 Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

+### convert.js

+Converts output from weather-json.js to a format ready for push.js.

+    Usage: $0 <JSON file> <datastream name>

+Datastream name is usually the field you want to create datastream for, e.g. "tempC" or "relHum".

+### download-sensors.js

+Downloads sensors from Data Service into a directory with individual JSON files for each sensor.

+    Usage: $0 <RPI Base URL> <User UID> -o <directory>
+    Example: node bin/download-sensors.js http://example.com 2abe488f883b6e9bbd087017d503bc2d -o stations

+Used to build the map overview page for ASW.

 ### generate.js

 This script will generate a JSON array of dummy record objects, with random data for values.
 The array can then be uploaded into the Data Service using `bin/push` or `bin/ppush`.
 Usage: